 The process of rooting your android involves getting the rights to advanced system management.
-Every Rooted Android device gets Superuser (a must have root app) which allows higher access rights and resource management.
-SuperSU Android app as the only alternative, to manage access rights to system level operations.
+Every Rooted Android device gets Superuser (must have root app) which allows higher access rights and resource management.
+SuperSU Android app as the only alternative, to manage access rights to system-level operations.

 Just Rooted your Android Phone or Tablet?
 Decide which one will you use to manage root permission on your Android, Superuser or SuperSU?

 The Superuser the app was developed by ChainsDD which is the most popular variant of superuser app.
 The free version, available on the Store, is sufficient for a normal user who wants only to set which applications should be granted additional rights.
 There is also a paid version called superuser Elite, which provides a set of advanced features.
 You get Ghost mode for when you do not want to the root to be detected, password protection for managing rights, log and notification settings for each application.
 Notification settings are welcome for those who are tired of the message “X has Been granted superuser permissions”.

 And the logs helps us discover if an application called as the root user except when required times their grant.
 Other functions will be available later.
 Download SuperUser Android app from the Playstore:

 SuperSU has also been available for some time and is developed by Chainfire, well-known for advanced Android tools offered through his applications.
 SuperSU improves everything about Superuser and adds more options.
 The free version offers faster notifications, there is a possibility of disabling them for each app and a new interface, attractive and easy to handle.
 In addition, according to developer claims by using SuperSU you’ll enjoy higher speed from the apps that require root rights, especially on Android 4.0+.

 The paid version called SuperSU Pro provides the opportunity to keep root rights after a system update, which usually cancels these rights.
 Although the method is not guaranteed the option is very useful.
 We have password protection and advanced log configuration settings for each application.